BaiyangZhang/oldBlog/_posts/2022-10-1-Manifesto-of-the-Communist-Party.md

 3. Guild-master, that is, a full member of a guild, a master within, not a head of a guild.
 [Engels, 1888 English Edition]

 4. This was the name given their urban communities by the townsmen of Italy and France, after they had purchased or conquered their initial rights of self-government from their feudal lords.
 [Engels, 1890 German edition].
 "Commune" was the name taken in France by the nascent towns even before they had conquered from their feudal lords and masters local self-government and political rights as the "Third Estate."
 Generally speaking, for the economical development of the bourgeoisie, England is here taken as the typical country, for its political development, France.
 [Engels, 1888 English Edition]

+## Socialist and Communist Literature

+### 1. Reactionary Socialism

+#### A. Feudal Socialism

+Owing to their historical position, it became the vocation of the aristocracies of France and England to write pamphlets against modern bourgeois society.
+In the French Revolution of July 1830,[^5]

+[5]: The French Revolution of 1830, also known as the July Revolution (French: révolution de Juillet), Second French Revolution, or Trois Glorieuses ("Three Glorious Days"), was a second French Revolution after the first in 1789.
+It led to the overthrow of King Charles X, the French Bourbon monarch, and the ascent of his cousin Louis Philippe, Duke of Orleans.
+After 18 precarious years on the throne, Louis-Philippe was overthrown in the French Revolution of 1848.
+The 1830 Revolution marked a shift from one constitutional monarchy, under the restored House of Bourbon, to another, the July Monarchy; the transition of power from the House of Bourbon to its cadet branch, the House of Orleans; and the replacement of the principle of hereditary right by that of popular sovereignty.
+Supporters of the Bourbons would be called Legitimists, and supporters of Louis Philippe were known as Orleanists.
+In addition, there continued to be Bonapartists supporting the return of Napoleon's descendants.

+and in the English reform agitation, [^6]

+[^6]: A reference to the movement for an electoral reform which, under the pressure of the working class, was passed by the British House of Commons in 1831 and finally endorsed by the House of Lords in June, 1832.
+The reform was directed against monopoly rule of the landed and finance aristocracy and opened the way to Parliament for the representatives of the industrial bourgeoisie.
+Neither workers nor the petty-bourgeois were allowed electoral rights, despite assurances they would.

+these aristocracies again succumbed to the hateful upstart.
+Thenceforth, a serious political struggle was altogether out of the question.
+A literary battle alone remained possible.
+But even in the domain of literature the old cries of the restoration period had become impossible. [^7]

+[^7]: Not the English Restoration (1660-1689), but the French Restoration (1814-1830).
+[Note by Engels to the English edition of 1888.]

+In order to arouse sympathy, the aristocracy was obliged to lose sight, apparently, of its own interests, and to formulate their indictment against the bourgeoisie in the interest of the exploited working class alone.
+Thus, the aristocracy took their revenge by singing lampoons on their new masters and whispering in his ears sinister prophesies of coming catastrophe.
+In this way arose feudal Socialism: half lamentation, half lampoon; half an echo of the past, half menace of the future; at times, by its bitter, witty and incisive criticism, striking the bourgeoisie to the very heart’s core; but always ludicrous in its effect, through total incapacity to comprehend the march of modern history.

+The aristocracy, in order to rally the people to them, waved the proletarian alms-bag in front for a banner.
+But the people, so often as it joined them, saw on their hindquarters the old feudal coats of arms, and deserted with loud and irreverent laughter.

+One section of the French Legitimists and “Young England” exhibited this spectacle.

+In pointing out that their mode of exploitation was different to that of the bourgeoisie, the feudalists forget that they exploited under circumstances and conditions that were quite different and that are now antiquated.
+In showing that, under their rule, the modern proletariat never existed, they forget that the modern bourgeoisie is the necessary offspring of their own form of society.

+For the rest, so little do they conceal the reactionary character of their criticism that their chief accusation against the bourgeois amounts to this, that under the bourgeois regime a class is being developed which is destined to cut up root and branch the old order of society.

+What they upbraid the bourgeoisie with is not so much that it creates a proletariat as that it creates a revolutionary proletariat.

+In political practice, therefore, they join in all coercive measures against the working class; and in ordinary life, despite their high-falutin phrases, they stoop to pick up the golden apples dropped from the tree of industry, and to barter truth, love, and honour, for traffic in wool, beetroot-sugar, and potato spirits.\footnote{This applies chiefly to Germany, where the landed aristocracy and squirearchy have large portions of their estates cultivated for their own account by stewards, and are, moreover, extensive beetroot-sugar manufacturers and distillers of potato spirits.
+The wealthier British aristocracy are, as yet, rather above that; but they, too, know how to make up for declining rents by lending their names to floaters or more or less shady joint-stock companies.
+[Note by Engels to the English edition of 1888.]}

+As the parson has ever gone hand in hand with the landlord, so has Clerical Socialism with Feudal Socialism.

+Nothing is easier than to give Christian asceticism a Socialist tinge.
+Has not Christianity declaimed against private property, against marriage, against the State?
+Has it not preached in the place of these, charity and poverty, celibacy and mortification of the flesh, monastic life and Mother Church?
+Christian Socialism is but the holy water with which the priest consecrates the heart-burnings of the aristocrat.

+#### Petty-Bourgeois Socialism

+The feudal aristocracy was not the only class that was ruined by the bourgeoisie, not the only class whose conditions of existence pined and perished in the atmosphere of modern bourgeois society.
+The medieval burgesses and the small peasant proprietors were the precursors of the modern bourgeoisie.
+In those countries which are but little developed, industrially and commercially, these two classes still vegetate side by side with the rising bourgeoisie.

+In countries where modern civilisation has become fully developed, a new class of petty bourgeois has been formed, fluctuating between proletariat and bourgeoisie, and ever renewing itself as a supplementary part of bourgeois society.
+The individual members of this class, however, are being constantly hurled down into the proletariat by the action of competition, and, as modern industry develops, they even see the moment approaching when they will completely disappear as an independent section of modern society, to be replaced in manufactures, agriculture and commerce, by overlookers, bailiffs and shopmen.

+In countries like France, where the peasants constitute far more than half of the population, it was natural that writers who sided with the proletariat against the bourgeoisie should use, in their criticism of the bourgeois régime, the standard of the peasant and petty bourgeois, and from the standpoint of these intermediate classes, should take up the cudgels for the working class.
+Thus arose petty-bourgeois Socialism.
+Sismondi was the head of this school, not only in France but also in England.
+This school of Socialism dissected with great acuteness the contradictions in the conditions of modern production.
+It laid bare the hypocritical apologies of economists.
+It proved, incontrovertibly, the disastrous effects of machinery and division of labour; the concentration of capital and land in a few hands; overproduction and crises; it pointed out the inevitable ruin of the petty bourgeois and peasant, the misery of the proletariat, the anarchy in production, the crying inequalities in the distribution of wealth, the industrial war of extermination between nations, the dissolution of old moral bonds, of the old family relations, of the old nationalities.

+In its positive aims, however, this form of Socialism aspires either to restoring the old means of production and of exchange, and with them the old property relations, and the old society, or to cramping the modern means of production and of exchange within the framework of the old property relations that have been, and were bound to be, exploded by those means.
+In either case, it is both reactionary and Utopian.

+Its last words are: corporate guilds for manufacture; patriarchal relations in agriculture.
+Ultimately, when stubborn historical facts had dispersed all intoxicating effects of self-deception, this form of Socialism ended in a miserable fit of the blues.